steve-c-thompson/standup-bot-serverless/README.md

 sls package --stage (prod | dev) [--aws-profile profile-name]
 ```

-You can also check configuration substitutions
+You can also check configuration substitutions.
+This is useful for checking things like the target `region`.
 ```
 sls print --stage (prod | dev)
 ```

 ### Secrets
-Create a secret in SecretsManager named `SlackStandup-secret-prod` with the values
+Create a secret in SecretsManager named `SlackStandup-secret-dev` or `SlackStandup-secret-prod`, depending on the target environment, with the values

 * `SLACK_STANDUP_BOT_TOKEN`
 * `SLACK_STANDUP_SIGNING_SECRET`